Skip to Content

 Structural or Physical Adaptations

 Structural or physical adaptations are changes to any part of an animal’s physical body.
 An example of a structural adaptation can be found by observing moose.
-Moose — the largest animals in my native Minnesota — have developed long, powerful legs to escape danger and for better access to obtain food.
+Moose — the largest animals in my native Minnesota — have developed long, powerful legs to escape danger and for better access to food.

-A moose can run up to 35mph, matching or even exceeding the speed of its main predator, the gray wolf.
+A moose can run up to 35mph, matching or exceeding the speed of its main predator, the gray wolf.
 Its long legs also give the moose a height that aids in detecting predators from afar and allows it to reach into trees for vegetation during snowy winters.

 Loons On Lake